Distributional It\^o's Formula and Regularization of Generalized Wiener Functionals: Introduction

 \begin{Thm} Let $d=1$.
 Assume {\rm (H1)}, {\rm (H3)} and that the drift-coefficient is given by $b = \sigma \sigma^{\prime} / 2$.
 Then for each $s < \frac{1}{2}$ and $\beta \in (0, \min\{ \frac{1}{2}-s,1 \} )$, there exists a constant $c=c(s, \beta ) > 0$ such that

 for every $y, z \in \mathbb{R}$. \end{Thm}

-The proof of this theorem is seemingly interesting in its own right.
+The proof of this theorem seems interesting in its own right.
 The study of H\"older continuity of local times had been initiated by Trotter \cite[inequalities (2.1) and (2.3)]{Tr}, in which the almost-sure H\"older-continuity of the Brownian local time $\{ l(t,x) : t \geqslant 0, x \in \mathbb{R}\}$ in time-space variable $(t,x)$ was proved (see also Boufoussi-Roynette \cite{BoRo}).
-There are a lot of such studies (see, e.g., Liang \cite{Li}, Ait~Ouahra-Kissami-Ouahhabi \cite{AKO}, Shuwen-Cheng \cite{ShCh} and references therein), but we do not enter anymore.
+There are a lot of such studies (see, e.g., Liang \cite{Li}, Ait~Ouahra-Kissami-Ouahhabi \cite{AKO}, Shuwen-Cheng \cite{ShCh} and references therein).